boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 library that can be used to implement temporal in a JavaScript engine or for general usage purposes.

-So let's take a look at Temporal: it's JavaScript API, it's Rust API in `temporal_rs`, and how `temporal_rs` supports implementing the specification.
+Let's take a look at Temporal: it's JavaScript API, it's Rust API in `temporal_rs`, and how `temporal_rs` supports implementing the specification.